-A future professional's (FP) files are accessible through the administration office.
-Any FP will be allowed access to their file by making an appointment with office personnel.
+A Future Professional's (FP) educational record is accessible through the administration office.
+Any FP will be allowed access to their file by making an appointment with the Campus Director.
 FP financial aid files are secured; request to access your file may be made through the financial aid officer.
 Files are not allowed to be taken by the FP from the office.
-FP files are kept on record for a minimum of three (3) years after separation from the school (graduation or termination).
+FP files are kept on record for a minimum of six (6) years after separation from the school (graduation or termination).
 Transcripts pertaining to FP that are registered as Veterans or overseen by the Workforce Board are kept up to 50 years.

-Receiving Services
+Receiving Salon Services